nccasia/ncc-type-script/lessons/04-interface.md

 Following are the notable differences between class and an interface.

-#### Following are the notable differences between class and an interface.

 |   |**TypeScript Class**   | **TypeScript Interface**  |
 | ------------ | ------------ | ------------ |
 |  **Introduction** |  Classes are the fundamental entities used to create reusable components.
 It is a group of objects which have common properties.
 It can contain properties like fields, methods, constructors, etc | An Interface defines a structure which acts as a contract in our application.
 It contains only the declaration of the methods and fields, but not the implementation  |